hansfindel/ember_blog/README.md

 This blog is built from the following open source components:

 - [Ruby on Rails](https://github.com/rails/rails) - The back end API is a Rails app.
-It responds to requests (almost RESTfully) in a JSON format.
+It responds to requests (almost RESTfully) with JSON.
 - [EmberRails](https://github.com/emberjs/ember-rails) - The front end is an Ember.js app that communicates with the Rails API.
 - [Foundation](http://foundation.zurb.com/) - The UI is designed and accomplished with Zurb Foundation.
 It has a similar structure with bootstrap, so I decided to test it as well.